|Humansville, MO, United States|

 (projects i'm following)

-Posted by Chief Phillip 'Cloudpiler' Landis over 12 years ago
+Posted by Chief Phillip 'Cloudpiler' Landis almost 13 years ago

 We don't want to cut down trees in order to grow food.
 Our site is a shady, second growth, Oak and Hickory forest.
 Here's how we have learned to use the tree as our primary supplier of water, fertilizer and insect control, while reducing sun-saturation.